Last updated: February 25, 2021

 The categories of information described above are collected from the following categories of sources:

 1.4.
 Device Access.
-If granted permission by a user, My Home Screen Apps uses access to a device's microphone to facilitate voice-enabled search queries and may access your device’s camera, photos, media, and other files. interaction and access to the microphone is user-initiated, and voice queries are not shared with third party apps or providers unless you consent to such.
+If granted permission by a user, we use access to a device's microphone to facilitate voice-enabled search queries and may access your device’s camera, photos, media, and other files. interaction and access to the microphone is user-initiated, and voice queries are not shared with third party apps or providers unless you consent to such.

-1.6 User Behaviors Collected Via App Interactions.
-In order to provide an adaptive Home Screen experience, and improve our products, My Home Screen Apps collects information about the package names and types of applications that you open via our Home Screen applications.
+1.5.
+User Behaviors Collected Via App Interactions.
+In order to provide an adaptive Home Screen experience and improve our products, we may collect information about the application package names (i.e., application identification) and types of applications that you open or use on your device via some of our Services.

 (b) Web beacons.
 A web beacon is programming code used to display an image on a web page and can also transfer an individual users’ identification to a database and associate the individual with previously acquired information about the individual.
 Web beacons enable us to track certain Web sites you visit or advertisements you view online.
 Web beacons help determine products or services in which you may be interested and help track online behaviors for marketing purposes.
 More information about web beacons is available at http://www.webopedia.com/TERM/W/Web_beacon.html.